Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In the “Drill It” section you are provided a number of drills to hammer home to reinforce what you just learned in the lesson.
 Once you knock these drills out, you then move on to the “Prove It” section, which is basically a glorified quiz.
 You need to hit 90% on this quiz to test out of your subject and move on to the next.
 All in all, this is a fantastic structure and delivery that I think will work for just about every student.

 And in terms of the practice material quantity and quality, again, Manhattan Prep is on point.
 Their questions closely replicate real GRE questions in terms of content and difficulty.
 But the more astounding thing here is the volume of practice work.
-Manhattan offers 100,000+ practice questions – yes, you read that correctly.
+Manhattan offers 100,000+ practice questions.
+Yes, you read that correctly.
 I am not even sure how this is possible, and I didn’t even come close to finishing that many problems (I don’t know how anybody could), so I can’t verify that.
-But if true, this level of practice is just bananas.
+But if true, this level of practice is just crazy to comprehend.

 Overall, the Manhattan Prep GRE coursework is incredibly effective and high quality, and we had little to complain about other than some gripes around their practice problem explanations.
 In terms of how Manhattan Prep’s study material quality stacks up against Magoosh, I would say it mostly comes down to what type of student you are, how long you plan to study for, and how you learn best.
 One course offers a lighter curriculum and level or resources, while the other is designed to crush it with prep material.